Concord Snowfall Totals & Accumulation Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Concord usually gets.
 There are also monthly and yearly counts of the days that the city normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when Concord can expect the first and last snowfalls of the season.

-All the numbers are long-term historical averages based on weather data gathered from 1981 to 2010 at the Concord Municipal Airport.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are long-term historical averages based on weather data gathered from 1981 to 2010 at the Concord Municipal Airport.

 How Often it Snows in Concord